CodeByGaetan/ChatPoc/README.md

 - Run `ng build` to build the project.
 The build artifacts will be stored in the `/ChatYCYW/chat-ui/dist/` directory.
 - Run `ng serve` to start the front-end development server
 - To use the app, navigate to http://localhost:4200/

+### Database

+The SQL script for the database implementation of Your Car Your Way app is located at : `/data.sql`